A transgender woman was murdered and dismembered last week in the city’s Strawberry Mansion section.

 Stanford said the case is not being investigated as a hate crime.

-“There isn’t any evidence at this time that would be consistent or support that criteria for [a crime motivated by a victim’s gender identity],” he said.
-“Investigators don’t have any information to support a motivation being based on the victim’s [gender identity].”
+“There isn’t any evidence at this time that would be consistent or support that criteria for ,” he said.
+“Investigators don’t have any information to support a motivation being based on the victim’s .”

 Police say Sargent’s girlfriend arrived at their home unexpectedly July 14.
 The suspect was naked and the woman saw him carrying what appeared to be a body in a sheet, and later an ax, to the basement.